Antonio Conte has been available since the summer, so why didn’t Tottenham sign him back then instead of Nuno Espirito Santo?

-The former Chelsea boss, who ended a glorious two-year spell with Inter Milan in May, appeared set to replace Jose Mourinho as Spurs’ next manager.
-Talks reached an advanced stage, but they ultimately fell through.
+The former Chelsea and Juventus boss, who ended a glorious two-year spell with Inter Milan in May, appeared set to replace Jose Mourinho as Spurs’ next manager in the summer.
+Talks reached an advanced stage but ultimately fell through.

 Youth and money concerns for Tottenham

-Levy held two intensive days of negotiations with Conte earlier this week.
+Spurs chairman Daniel Levy held two intensive days of negotiations with Conte.
 The Italian’s reputation for signing ready-made stars, however, was a concern.
-After all, the current financial climate from the COVID-19 pandemic has left Spurs on a restricted transfer budget.
+After all, the current financial climate from the COVID-19 pandemic left the club on a restricted transfer budget.

 Rather than rely on brute financial strength in the past, the Lilywhites have built teams through youth development.